mohitpai/journey-optimizer.en/help/using/push-configuration.md

 ### Configure your app

 The technical setup involves close collaboration between the app developer and business administrator.
-Before starting sending push notifications with [!DNL Journey Optimizer], you need to define settings in Adobe Experience Platform Launch and integrate your mobile app with Adobe Experience Platform Mobile SDKs.
+Before starting sending push notifications with [!DNL Journey Optimizer], you need to define settings in [!DNL Adobe Experience Platform Data Collection] and integrate your mobile app with Adobe Experience Platform Mobile SDKs.

 Follow implementation steps detailed in the links below: